AyrianaWoW/ShaguInventory-AyrianaWoW/README.md

 # AyrianaWoW Changes

-This is a temporary fork to provide alternate/enhanced color changes to the ShaguInventory tooltip.
+This is a fork to provide alternate/enhanced color changes to the ShaguInventory tooltip.
 Preview screenshot is below.

 # ShaguInventory